xoseperez/basicstation-docker/README.md

 > No device-related setting is mandatory but `MODEL` and `DEVICE` must be defined for better performance.
 The service can auto-discover the concentrator but this feature takes some time on boot to walk through all the possible devices, designs and interfaces.
 Mind that not all concentrator types support auto-discover, defining a `MODEL` and `DEVICE` is mandatory for SX1301-concentrators.

-> BasicStation does require a minimum configuration to connect to the server: URL, CA certificate, client certificate and or client key, either for LNS or CUPS protocols.
+> Basics™ Station does require a minimum configuration to connect to the server: URL, CA certificate, client certificate and or client key, either for LNS or CUPS protocols.
 These are set with the `TC_*` and `CUPS_*` variables.
 Check the examples below.

 > When using CUPS (setting `USE_CUPS` to 1 or defining the `CUPS_KEY` variable), LNS configuration is retrieved from the CUPS server, so you don't have to set the `TC_*` variables.

-> If you have more than one concentrator on the same device, you can set the BasicStation service to use both at the same time.
+> If you have more than one concentrator on the same device, you can set the Basics™ Station for Docker service to use both at the same time.
 Check `Advanced configuration` section below to know more.
-You can also bring up two instances of BasicStation on the same device to control two different concentrators.
+You can also bring up two instances of Basics™ Station on the same device to control two different concentrators.
 In this case you will want to assign different `DEVICE`, `GATEWAY_EUI` and `TC_KEY` values to each instance.

 ### Define your MODEL & DESIGN